 Today we released the second major project I have worked on in my time at H&Co – Operator!
 What an absolute joy it is to share this with everyone.
 I will start off this (hopefully short) post by saying it is not my own design.
 It was an incredible team effort from the entire H&Co staff but Jonathan Hoefler and Andy Clymer are the real heros here.
 I'll give a brief explanation below:

-Generally, on most of my projects, Andy is my supervisor.
-During the Archer Ultra extension I was working directly with Andy since he had experience designing the original Archers.
+On most of my projects, Andy is my supervisor.
+This was the case during the Archer Ultra extension since he had experience designing the originals.
 After that project wrapped up he asked if I could help out with Operator.
-I was giddy with excitement.
+I was giddy.
 I had seen some proofs around the office and loved where this project was headed.
 Also, we didn't have anything like this in our library.
-So to be working on the first H&Co monospace typeface was pretty darn exciting too.
-Operator has the right amount of digital style, but still fells natural.
-It's quirky, but still manages to behave seriously in complex settings.
+To be working on the first H&Co monospace typeface was pretty darn exciting too.
+Operator has the right amount of digital flair, but still fells human.
+It's quirky, but still manages to behave in serious settings.
 These are the kind of design problems that I love solving – how do you give a design enough character or personality without invading its usability or functional aspects?
-I dabbled around with this question some during my time at Reading, but ever since I joined the team at H&Co and worked on Archer Ultra, then Operator, it's now starting to become a serious interest of mine.
-As for many in the history of art and design, this balance of aesthetic personality and function is a welcome challenge and I have absolutely loved working on these projects and, in turn, learning more on this subject along the way.
+I dabbled around with this question some during my time at Reading, but ever since I joined the team at H&Co and have worked on projects like Archer Ultra and now Operator, it's now starting to become a serious interest of mine.
+As for many in the history of art and design, the balance of personality and function is a welcome challenge and I have absolutely loved working on these projects.
 We hope you enjoy Operator.
 Check it out!

 Archer Ultras!

-You guys, with this being my first official typeface release, I've been really looking forward to announce the release of the Archer Heavyweights for some time now.
-I started working on this project on my second day at H&Co., finished it up earlier this summer, and have loved every minute of it.
+With this being my first official typeface release, I have been looking forward to announce Archer Heavyweights for some time now.
+I started working on this project on my second day at H&Co., we finished it up earlier this summer, and I have loved every minute of the process.
 As a designer, you truly learn a lot about type design when drawing an Ultra-weight extension.
-All the fundamentals of type design become very pronounced due to the increased weight and smaller amount of negative space.
-This causes just about everything to hinge on 1-2 unit moves – which nearly sounds backwards since there is so much weight to work with.
+All the fundamentals of type design become very pronounced due to the increased weight and smaller amount of negative space you can work with.
+This causes just about everything to hinge on 1-2 unit (1000upm) moves – which ironically sounds backwards since there is so much weight to work with.

 In Archer, I worked on many different aspects of type design that I didn't have much experience at or never even attempted before.
 This included very thorough kerning, comprehensive testing on multiple platforms, subsetting, and many other forms of production and mastering.
-Some people may say these tasks are a bit dull, but I actually enjoy them!
-These necessary endeavors taught me so much more about my project and type design in general.
+Some people may say these tasks are a bit dull, but I actually enjoyed them!
+These necessary tasks taught me so much more about my project and type design in general.
 They also gave me further insight into what goes into a truly well-designed product.
-Anyways, I could blab on and on about how much I enjoyed designing fat Archer, but Jonathan writes much more elegantly on our site.
-Check it out and I hope you enjoy!
+Anyways, I could blab on and on about how much I enjoyed designing thicc Archer, but Jonathan writes much more elegantly about it on our site.
+Check it out, and I hope you enjoy!

 Typographics